Hurricane Preparation and Hurricane Safety!

 - Take pictures or video of your personal belongings, and bring it with you, in case you need to file an insurance claim after the storm.

-- Bring important papers in a water proof container: insurance policies, ID, stock certificates, bonds, credit cards, phone numbers, irreplaceable documents, cash for several days.
+- Bring important papers in a water proof container: insurance policies, ID, social security cards, passports, stock certificates, bonds, credit cards, phone numbers, irreplaceable documents, cash for several days.

 - Check all faucets and make sure they are in the closed position.